TrelisResearch/arc-agi-2025/llm-python/README.md

 ### Key Features

+- **Simplified timeout system** - only 2 base timeouts, everything else calculated automatically
 - **3 retry attempts** per turn with 2-second backoff between retries
 - **Separate timeout failure tracking** - doesn't count as regular task failures
 - **Complete conversation preservation** during retries
 - **Detailed error logging** with specific failure reasons and complete API response data
-- **Explicit timeout debugging** - shows exactly which operations are timing out

 ### How It Works

 For each turn in a multi-turn conversation:

-1. **Initial attempt**: API call with model-specific timeout (1200s for reasoning models, 120s for Qwen no-think)
+1. **Initial attempt**: API call with model-specific timeout (120s for Qwen no-think, 1200s for reasoning models)
 2. **Retry 1**: If timeout, wait 2 seconds and retry
 3. **Retry 2**: If timeout again, wait 2 seconds and final retry
 4. **Timeout failure**: If all 3 attempts fail, mark as timeout failure